-We are a diversified biopharmaceutical business dedicated to the discovery, development and commercialization of novel, mechanism-targeted drugs to treat cancer and other serious disorders.
-Our strategy is focused on leading edge therapeutic management of cancer patients based on a portfolio of three products marketed by our ALIGN subsidiary and a clinical development pipeline.
-Our core area of expertise is in cell cycle biology, or the processes by which cells divide and multiply.
+We are a diversified biopharmaceutical business dedicated to the discovery, development and commercialization of novel, mechanism- targeted drugs to treat cancer and other serious disorders.
+We are focused on delivering leading edge therapeutic management of cancer patients based on a clinical development pipeline of novel drug candidates.
+Our core area of expertise, and a foundation of the Company since our inception, is in cell cycle biology; the processes by which cells divide and multiply.
 We focus primarily on the discovery and development of orally available anticancer agents that target the cell cycle with the aim of slowing the progression or shrinking the size of tumors, and enhancing the quality of life and improving survival rates of cancer patients.
-We have been focused on the cell cycle since our inception.
-We market directly in the United States Xclair® Cream for radiation dermatitis and Numoisyn® Liquid and Numoisyn® Lozenges for xerostomia.